simonallfrey/grayscaleBS5pug/README.md

 ### Advanced Usage

-Clone the source files of the theme and navigate into the theme's root directory.
+lone the source files of the theme and navigate into the theme's root directory.
 Run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the `package.json` file to see which scripts are included.

 #### npm Scripts